digiltd/oh-rtd-test/Z-Wave-Binding.md

 where parts in brackets indicate an optional item.
 Usually only one item is bound to a device, but more items can be bound to a device as well, either for reporting variables, or in case the device consists of multiple endpoints / instances.

 The node ID indicates the number (in decimal notation) of the node, to which this item is bound.
+To find out your devices nodeIds either look at the startup log of openhab or use other Z-Wave configuration programs like openzwave control panel to detect and configure your setup.

 The endpoint ID is optional.
 In case a node consists of multiple instances or endpoints, the instance number can be specified using this value.
 The default value is 1.
 An example of a multi-endpoint device is the Fibaro FGS 221 double relay.